patglanz/cisco-spark-domoticz-integration/README.md

+# cisco-spark-domoticz-integration

-# cisco-spark-domoticz-integrationReceive Domoticz home automation system/Switch messages in Cisco Spark
+Receive Domoticz home automation system/Switch messages in Cisco Spark

 1. If you haven't done so, create a Cisco Spark account for the Domoticz system to use here: https://www.ciscospark.com This account should be different from your Spark account you use for use daily business.